-The backstory: Adventure Risk Challenge (ARC) builds bridges between high school students and public lands.
+How your support helps: Adventure Risk Challenge (ARC) builds bridges between high school students and public lands.
 Along the way, it engages participants in programming that helps them hone academic, leadership, and stewardship skills.

 ARC works with high schools in California’s Merced and Fresno counties.
 Most ARC students live in predominantly low-income communities, have limited access to their nearby national park, and are often the first in their families to graduate high school and go on to college.

-According to ARC data, 98% of program graduates have completed high school on time, and 80% have gone on to college.
+According to ARC data, 98% of program graduates have completed high school on time and 80% have gone on to college.
 Post-program surveys show a notable positive shift in students’ sense of appreciation for and connection to nature.
 Alumni have become park rangers, pursued advanced environmental science degrees, worked with our art team in Yosemite, and more.
 Several program graduates have even joined the ARC staff.

-As part of the Community Leadership Program, up to a dozen ARC students will complete a 40-day summer course, which takes place in Yosemite and other parts of the Sierra Nevada, and includes outdoor activities, such as backpacking and rock climbing, plus meetings with park staff and lessons on writing, public speaking, and ecology.
+As part of the Community Leadership Program, up to a dozen ARC students will complete a 40-day summer course, which takes place in Yosemite and other parts of the Sierra Nevada.
+The program includes outdoor activities, such as backpacking and rock climbing, plus meetings with park staff and lessons on writing, public speaking, and ecology.
 Throughout the course, students work on poems that blend observations of the natural world with personal experiences.
 They then present their pieces at a closing celebration.
 (Check out the story on ARC in our November 2020 magazine (p.
 16-17) for a recap of the “Voices of Youth” virtual event, and learn more about ARC on their website!)

-Project partners: Yosemite National Park and Adventure Risk Challenge.
+Project partners: Yosemite National Park and Adventure Risk Challenge